drph4nt0m/avbot-charts/CONTRIBUTING.md

 Now, run the command `npm install` in your terminal.
 This will install all of our dependencies.

+### Step 3: Environment variables

+Run `cp .env.example .env` and fill all the variables.

+You can use [MongoDB Atlas](https://cloud.mongodb.com/) to create a free MongoDB database.

 ## Writing code that will be approved

 When you write your code, it should be fit enough to be merged.